ZhangXu-CAS/Saussurea-diversification/README.md

 # Saussurea diversification
 The project aims to gain insights into the drivers of radiating diversification in biodiversity hotspots using Saussurea (Asteraceae) as a case.

-## The manuscript is preprinted in bioRxiv:
+## The paper is published in  Proceedings of the Royal Society B: Biological Sciences doi: 10.1098/rspb.2021.1575:

-Zhang X, Landis JB, Sun Y, Zhang H, Feng T, Lin N, Tiamiyu BB, Huang X, Deng T, Wang H, Sun H. 2021.
-Insights into the drivers of radiating diversification in biodiversity hotspots using Saussurea (Asteraceae) as a case. bioRxiv: 2021.2003.2015.435394. https://www.biorxiv.org/content/10.1101/2021.03.15.435394v1
+Zhang X et al. 2021 Macroevolutionary pattern of Saussurea (Asteraceae) provides insights into the drivers of radiating diversification.
+Proc.
+R. Soc.
+B 288: 20211575. https://doi.org/10.1098/rspb.2021.1575

 The R codes include: